-The 2017 Total Solar Eclipse is coming soon.
+The Total Solar Eclipse is coming soon!
 Stores are advertising various types of viewers which will allow you to safely observe the eclipse of the sun.
 Here at SpecialSalesDeals.com, we want to make sure you find an inexpensive but SAFE method of observing this event.

 Best Buy is having a sale on the Celestron EclipSmart Deluxe Sun Observing and Imaging Kit.
 For $24.99, you get a pair of wrap-around style solar glasses, a solar imaging filter, and a solar eclipse information booklet.
 Don’t have $25?
 Try the EclipSmart 2x Power Viewers Sun and Eclipse Observing Kit.
 Two viewers and a book about the Total Solar Eclipse will only set you back $9.99.
-Order online at bestbuy.com.
+Order either or both of these items online at bestbuy.com.

 According to the American Astronomical Society, these retailers are selling ISO-compliant safe eclipse glasses and/or handheld viewers: